Resistance Pro Wrestling: History

-Their first show, Black Friday, debuted November 25, 2011, at the Excalibur nightclub in Chicago.
+Their first show, "Black Friday", debuted November 25, 2011, at the Excalibur nightclub in Chicago.
 22 wrestlers competed in the original event.
 Chicagoans Jay Bradley, Taylor Made, Miss December and Colt Cabana were involved in Black Friday.
 Other wrestlers included The Sheik, El Generico, Harry Smith, Kevin Steen, Raven (Agent), Teddy Hart and Cheerleader Melissa.

 Corgan has also launched a concussion-awareness program tied to Resistance Pro.
 The wrestling promotion company has partnered with the Chicago Concussion Coalition and doctors from Midwest Orthopedics at Rush hospital.
 Doctors conduct screens with the wrestlers before and after each event.
 Corgan and his partners also forbid certain wrestling moves that involve contact to the head to minimize the risk of concussions.

 Corgan's group is the first professional wrestling promotion to follow guidelines set by the Sports Legacy Institute (SLI).
 Corgan is personal friends with SLI founder Christopher Nowinski.

 During Black Friday, Resistance Pro crowned its first Resistance Pro Women's Champion, Melanie Cruise.
 Although the Smashing Pumpkins were on tour in Europe for the first Resistance Pro show, Corgan watched it live, via Skype.

-Resistance Pro's second show, Rise, took place on January 13, 2012, at Excalibur.
+Resistance Pro's second show, "Rise", took place on January 13, 2012, at Excalibur.
 Wrestlers Melanie Cruise, Colt Cabana, The Daivari Brothers, Teddy Hart, Mr. 450, Da Soul Touchaz, Robert Anthony, Serenity, and Taylor Made all took part in the first all-ages show.
 Corgan was on hand to crown the Resistance Prop Champion Harry Smith.

-The promotion company's third show, Vicious Circle, took place on February 17, 2012, at Excalibur.
+The promotion company's third show, "Vicious Circle", took place on February 17, 2012, at Excalibur.
 The all-ages show featured professional wrestlers: Mr. 450, "The Ego" Robert Anthony, "Lonesome" Jay Bradley, Resistance Pro Champion Harry Smith and Resistance Pro Women's Champion Melanie Cruise.
 "Lonesome" Jay Bradley issued an "Open Challenge" for the event.

 Resistance Pro Champion Harry Smith successfully defended his title against Rhino Friday night at the Vicious Circle show at Excalibur in Chicago.
 Rhino, the final original ECW champion, challenged Smith to a rematch and put his vacated ECW championship belt against Smith's Resistance Pro's heavyweight belt.

 One of wrestling's most famous tag teams, The Rock 'n' Roll Express, Ricky Morton and Robert Gibson, made an appearance, taking on Kentucky Fried, "Original Recipe" Matt Cage and "Extra Crispy" Alex Castle.

 Resistance Pro's fourth event, Obsession, is scheduled for March 23, 2012.
 The event broke attendance records for the promotion with over 1,600 people attending in an arena in Crystal Lake, Illinois, the arena is usually reserved for mixed martial arts events but will now hold regular Resistance events.

 On November 15, 2014, Corgan announced he had left Resistance Pro.

+According to the professional wrestling database website Cagematch.net, the last officially brand RPW show ran in November 2016.
+Two co-branded shows were held alongside the "Freelance Wrestling" promotion in mid-2017 and were the final ever RPW branded shows.
+A splinter/spin off promotion called The Resistance ran shows in Summit, Illinois between 2018 and 2019.